May's office was not involved in Kraft withdrawing Unilever offer - spokesman

-LONDON Prime Minister Theresa May's office was not involved in Kraft Heinz's (KHC.O) decision to withdraw its $143 billion (£114.8 billion) bid for Unilever (ULVR.L), her spokesman said on Monday.
+LONDON Prime Minister Theresa May's office was not involved in Kraft Heinz's (KHC.O) decision to withdraw its $143 million bid for Unilever (ULVR.L), her spokesman said on Monday.

 On Sunday, the Financial Times reported that May, who previously criticised Kraft's 2010 acquisition of another British firm, had ordered officials to examine the proposed deal and whether it merited government intervention.